MicrobiologyETHZ/Methods_in_Microbiomics/docs/transcriptomics/metatranscriptomics_metagenomics.rst

     * Single-copy: always present once per cell (genome)
     * Are housekeeping genes

-Because of these characteristics, the abundance of marker genes correlates well with the sequencing depth.
+Because of these characteristics, the abundance of marker genes (MGs) correlates well with the sequencing depth.
 In addition, the median abundance of MGs is a good proxy for the number of cells captured in a given metagenomic/metatranscriptomic sample.
 The per-cell normalization accounts for differences in genome sizes between samples and also controls for compositionality.
 The result of this normalisation is a biologically meaningful unit: **gene copies per total cell in the community**.

 To normalize by abundance of 10 MGs, we first compute their total insert count in each sample (i.e. sum the counts for each of the 10 KOs).
 We then compute the median of the 10 MGs in each sample.
 Finally, we divide the gene-length normalized abundances by this median for each sample.